 From Duck, you effortlessly get further south to the busier towns of Kitty Hawk, Kill Devil Hills and Nags Head.
 It’s less than 10 miles (16 km) from Duck to Kitty Hawk, where you always find something going on.

-Pick Duck for: Convenient yet tranquil Outer Banks lodging.
+Pick Duck for: A convenient yet tranquil base.

 Kitty Hawk, Kill Devil Hills & Nags Head